GuildOfWeavers/AirScript/bin/README.md

     }
 }
 ```
-This transition function works with a single *mutable* register (`$r0`) and does the following:
+This transition function works with a single trace register (`$r0`) and does the following:

 1. Initializes the the value of `$r0` to be the value passed in via [input](#Inputs) `foo`.
 2. For 31 steps, computes the next value of `$r0` as: the current value of `$r0` plus 1.

-If your computation involves more than 1 mutable register, your transition function should return a vector with values for the next state for all registers.
+If your computation involves more than 1 trace register, your transition function should return a vector with values for the next state for all registers.
 Here is an example:
 ```
 transition 2 registers {
     for each (foo) {